2024–2025 anti-tourism protests in Spain: Protests

+Demonstrators carry a banner calling for a boycott of Airbnb and Booking.com on the Paseo del Prado in Madrid during the housing rights march on 24 May 2026, reflecting growing public anger at the role of short-term rental platforms in reducing the supply of long-term housing in Spanish cities.
+The proliferation of tourist apartments listed on such platforms has been widely cited as a key driver of rent inflation and residential displacement in Madrid and other major urban centres.

 In April 2024, mass protests began in the Canary Islands, with residents calling for a temporary limit on tourism until legislation to combat the negative effects of overtourism could be introduced.
 Between 20,000 and 50,000 people across the islands took part in coordinated protests against the excess tourism, which campaigners argue has damaged the welfare of the population and the islands' environment.
 The protests were backed by environmental organisations including Greenpeace and the WWF.
 A spokesperson for the coordination effort said that the balance of tourism and welfare had become chronically unsustainable, especially in the year before the protests.
 Eleven members of a protest group went on hunger strike over large luxury accommodation developments on Tenerife, which they also said were illegal.
 The group said they were not against tourism, but of a model of tourism that allows unsustainable growth.

 On 26 May 2024, about 10,000 people protested in Palma de Mallorca, the capital of the island of Mallorca, with other protests occurring on 25 May in Mallorca as well as the smaller Balearic islands of Menorca and Ibiza.
 The president of the Balearic Islands, Marga Prohens, criticised relevant tourism authorities for trying to expand tourism volume instead of aiming for sustainable quality tourism.
 Protestors in Mallorca called on the government to prevent new residents from buying property and new tourist spots being opened.
 In Menorca, residents complained that the island government was ignoring the local concerns even while promoting their streets to tourists, and on Ibiza there were specific concerns about the island becoming a party hot-spot.

 In July 2024, there was a protest in Barcelona of about 3,000 people.
 Some of the protestors used tape to seal hotel exits, and cordon-off restaurants and other tourist services in public squares, and some sprayed tourists with water guns, which the Spanish tourism minister criticised.
 Protestors said that the large number of visitors were the cause of price increases for goods across the city, as well as putting pressure on public services, and complained that wealth generated by tourism was not distributed and thus a cause of increased social inequality.
 The Assemblea de Barris pel Decreixement Turístic (Neighbourhood Association for Tourism Degrowth) published thirteen proposals to divest from tourism, including many from the 2020 manifesto.